These are some of the most common machine-learning interview questions.

 Gradient descent is an optimization technique calculated by taking the derivative of loss with respect to algorithm parameters.

-Since the gradient descent represents the direction of the steepest descent, it can be used to take gradual steps towards the minimum of that loss function.
+Gradient descent represents the direction of the steepest descent; it can be used to take gradual steps toward the minimum of that loss function.

-Classification and regression refer to the type of outcome predicted by a supervised machine learning algorithm.
+Classification and regression refer to the type of outcome predicted by a supervised algorithm.

-Classification predicts some sort of category like Yes/No or Hot/Cold.
+Classification predicts some categories, like Yes/No or Hot/Cold.

 Regression predicts numerical or continuous values such as a person's height.